Travel ban starts Thursday

-(CNN)After months of winding through the courts, the so-called "watered down," revised version of President Donald Trump's fiercely litigated travel ban will finally go in effect at 8 p.m.
-Thursday.
+(CNN)After months of winding through the courts, the so-called "watered down," revised version of President Donald Trump's fiercely litigated travel ban will finally go into effect at 8 p.m.
+ET Thursday.

 Here's what to expect for version 2.0: